jake-lukasik/NFL-OU-Models/README.md

 This project aims to predict NFL Over/Under betting outcomes using machine learning algorithms in R. The model utilizes historical game data, team offensive and defensive statistics, and other relevant features to estimate the total points scored in a game and compare it to the betting lines.

+This project was done by Jacob Lukasik and Michael Jenks as a final project for STAT380 - Data Science Through Statistical Reasoning and Computation.
+We are both B.S.
+Data Science majors in the Eberly College of Science at Penn State University. *The models found in this project were created to gain insight into what contributes to total scores in NFL games and to try and predict the correct outcomes for Over/Under bets and in no ways do we seek to use this with any ill intent, including but not limited to advising others how to bet, claiming that this is a 100% accurate model, etc. PLEASE BET RESPONSIBLY*
 ## Requirements

 - R (>= 4.0.0) (Models were coded in R 4.3.1)